microsoft/PowerApps-Samples/ai-builder/BringYourOwnModelTutorial/readme.md

 2. Run all the cells to register the deployed Pneumonia detection model with AI Builder.
-During this process you will be prompted to log into AI Builder with the following message: **“Performing interactive authentication.
+During this process you will be prompted to log into AI Builder with the following message: **"Performing interactive authentication.
 Please follow the instructions on the terminal.
-To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXXX to authenticate.”** To log in, click the link, enter the code and follow any login prompts to continue.
+To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXXX to authenticate."** To log in, click the link, enter the code and follow any login prompts to continue.

 3. Once you run all the steps successfully, you can view the registered model